 What can be done about stalking?

-When analyzing all stalking cases, it is important to consider the duration, content and diversity of the stalking behaviors, the characteristics of the perpetrator with regard to psychopathology and motives, the identified victims and the impact of the stalking on the victims. .
-Based on this, an analysis must be made of the various options for stopping the stalking and a careful choice must be made from the options.
+When analyzing all stalking cases, it is important to pay attention to the duration.
+The content and diversity of the stalking behaviour.
+Characteristics of the offender with regard to psychopathology and motives.
+The identified victims and the impact of the stalking on the victims.
+On this basis, an analysis must be made of the various options for stopping the stalking and a careful choice must be made from among the options.